Toygarr/Computer-Vision/README.md

 *thanks to Jose Portilla for bringing together these incredible resources*

 *DATA file contains the whole png, jpg and videos that used in codes.*
+*There are additional resources and piece of information inside of codes as well*